IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Refined tests for Attributes so that access modifiers can now be tested for
+- Implemented testable return values

+    - User can enter arguments and an expected return value for the method being tested

-- Modified App.java for testing Attribute access modifiers
+- Modified App.java for testing return values

 ## Next tasks

 - Make access modifiers for constructors testable

-- Add functionality to test for return values (where test parameters are entered)
+- Add functionality to test for Abstract properties

 - Add functionality to check for if a property is a class or an interface

-- Determine if AssignmentConstructor is necessary